 Developed in the field of social theories of learning, communities of practice are “Groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis” (Wenger et al. 2002, pp. 4–5).
 Central is the collective exchange and interaction between members and the social learning that is produced.
 Friedmann (2007) builds on this with the community of food practice that includes, using Toronto as an example, not only networks of individuals, but also of private businesses, governmental bodies, and nongovernmental organisations.
 Waddell (2005) contends that social learning and change are contingent upon such bridging between organisations.
 The linking of diverse actors provides fertile ground for the emergence of new solutions to broad-based complex problems.

 A governance regime that embraces a wide range of coordinated and integrated instruments (including some traditional command and control regulations), well matched to the desired effect and implemented by an equally wide range of state and non-state actors (see, for example, Gunningham, 2005).
-Regulatory pluralism is an extensive of multistakeholder processes and very connected to collaborative governance.
+Regulatory pluralism is an extensive of multistakeholder processes and very connected to collaborative governance and partner state (Kostakis and Bauwens, 2014).
 It stands in stark contrast to regulatory capture, the process whereby a limited number of powerful corporations have undue influence on regulatory processes.
 Regulatory capture is associated with neo-liberalism, deregulation, privatization, austerity, trade and globalization.

 The power to convene (adapted from Clark et al., 2021)